-Until my own first child was born 12 years ago, fatherhood was just what my dad did, and all I had ever done was take it for granted.
+Until my own first child was born, fatherhood was just what my dad did, and all I had ever done was take it for granted.

-My earliest memories are of sitting on a shrinking lap, a slice of jean-covered thigh quickly losing ground between the random growth spurts of a lanky boy and the constant expansion of an ex-smoker’s belly.
+My earliest memories are of sitting on his shrinking lap, a slice of jean-covered thigh quickly losing ground between the random growth spurts of a lanky boy and the constant expansion of an ex-smoker’s belly.
 I sat there for years sharing tickles, snacks and forgotten conversations.
 There was a montage of facial hair, and I was captivated by its splendor or the sudden lack of it.
-Everything was long legs and gangly tussles, and I nestled happy in the swell of my father’s content.
+Everything was long legs and gangly tussles.
+I nestled happily in the swell of my father’s contentment.

-The years stretched and the stories we planted sprouted stories of their own—each blooming with milestones, lessons, and the fragrant sweetness of life in hindsight, fond memories wafting down a timeline, always spinning toward what will be and always remembering what has been.
+The years stretched and the stories we planted sprouted stories of their own.
+The days passed, blooming with milestones, lessons, and the fragrant sweetness of life in hindsight.
+Fond memories wafted down a timeline, always spinning toward what will be and always remembering what has been.
 The scent was fantastic and the world somewhat dizzy.

 The journey also took us through fields of frustration tended with firm hands and cultivated by consequence.
 There were sidetracks and shortcuts, disappointment, and discipline, but all days ended in sunsets and every morning the sun would rise.
 There were birds in the distance and a whistle brought them nearer.

-At some point our kisses fell from lips to cheeks to hugs masked as handshakes, and the emotions on our sleeves grew heavy and hard to carry.
+At some point, our kisses fell from lips to cheeks to hugs masked as handshakes.
+The emotions on our sleeves grew heavy and hard to carry.
 Life has a way of twisting and testing, and it wrings out the innocence with the sweat and the tears, leaving two grown men in the shade of all that we built, awkward with gratitude and loving one another.

 I remember the day I called my dad to tell him the news.
 He was at work in Arizona, and I was states away, sitting in a parking lot with my wife and our giddiness.

-“You are going to be a grandfather,” I said into the phone, and his joy was instant and electric.
+“You are going to be a grandfather,” I said into the phone.
+His joy was instant and electric.

 “It’s a boy,” I said through more tears than rain.
 My father had been sleeping with the phone by his side and had answered before the first ring ended.
 “You have a grandson.”

-And then I rambled about the all of it — the I had no ideas and Now I sees.
-I got it, suddenly, like a swift kick to the head that I never knew I needed.
-The road opened wide before me, and the future teased us all with a glimmer orange and bright, warm with promise and paths untaken.
+And then I rambled about the all of it — full of I-had-no-ideas and now-I-sees.
+I got it, suddenly, like a swift kick to the head I never knew I needed.
+The road opened wide before me, and the future teased us all with a glimmer, orange and bright, warm with promise and paths untaken.
 Then I returned to my wife and our new baby boy, him bundled tight and her softly sleeping.
 The room was already spinning with fatherhood and motion.